Cadabra

 The source is of Cadabra is distributed via github, see the kpeeters/cadabra2 repository for more details, including the pre-requisites.

 You can build .deb and .rpm packages yourself when building from source, by running sudo cpack after a successful build.
-Note that on rpm systems this requires the use of cmake3 and cpack3; the default cmake will lead to a broken package.

 Binary packages

-Use at your own risk.
+Use these packages at your own risk.
 Because of time constraints some of these packages receive almost no testing, so any feedback is welcome.
 If you want to help getting these into official distribution repositories, please let me know.

 Cadabra is now available in Debian 11 (Bullseye) from the official repositories, by installing the cadabra2 package (though this may not always be the most recent version).
 Thanks to Alex Myczko for making this happen.